TheMaverickProgrammer/UniformDieCast/README.md

 die::die_cast result = die::cast<int N, int M>();
 ```

-Rolls an _M_ sided die _N_ times
+Rolls an _M_ sided die _N_ times.

+The signature comes from the common convention "3D8" meaning "roll an 8 sided dice 3 times".
+Hence _M_ and _N_ are reversed.

 # Throws

-Both _M_ and _N_ must be greater than or equal to 1 otherwise an instance of `std::invalid_argument` is thrown.
+Both _N_ and _M_ must be greater than or equal to 1 otherwise an instance of `std::invalid_argument` is thrown.

 # Modifiers

-The signature comes from the common convention "3D8" meaning "roll an 8 sided dice 3 times"

 What about something like "2D20-4" or "1D8+10"?